teddywing/chouette-core/INSTALL.md

 # Troubleshooting

-If PG complains about illegal type `hstore` in your tests that is probably because the shared extension is not installed, here is what to do:
+If Postgres complains about illegal type `hstore` in your tests that is probably because the shared extension is not installed, here is what to do:

       bundle exec rake db:test:purge